-We also accept referrals from other agencies, including Early Years' settings, Schools, Childrens Centres and Health Visitors.
+We accept referrals from other agencies, including Early Years' settings, Schools, Childrens Centres and Health Visitors.

 - How long will I wait for my first appointment?

 We aim to see all new referrals within 18 weeks from the date we receive the referral form.
 Often we are able to offer an appointment sooner than this.
-You will usually receive an 'opt in letter' and when you contact us we will offer you an appointment date.
+You will usually receive an 'opt in letter' and when you contact us we will offer you different appointment date options.

 - How long will my appointment take?

 Initial clinic appointments may last up to 45 minutes, or 45 to 90 minutes if it is an appointment for dysfluency (stammering).

 Review and Treatment appointments usually take less time.

 Please telephone Coral House on 01743 450800 or The Stepping Stones Centre on 01952 567301 as soon as possible.